websiddu/websiddu/blog/posts/013-sync-firebase-to-google-sheets.md

   - sync data from firebase to google sheets
 ---

 In one of my earlier posts I have described how to sync data from [Google sheets to Firebase](https://websiddu.com/blog/sync-google-sheets-to-firebase.html).
-In some cases it desired the inverse i.e Firebase → Google Sheets.
+In some cases we need the inverse i.e Firebase → Google Sheets.
 Firebase is extremely powerful and very approachable to do such kinds of manipulations.

 <img src="/img/blog/13/demo.gif" alt="demo" class="bordered">